What are the symptoms of COVID-19?

 - Carry a disposable bag for used tissues in case there are no bins.

-- Avoid sneezing or coughing into their hands.
+- Avoid sneezing or coughing into hands.

 You can also encourage your child to keep their hands away from their eyes, nose and mouth as much as possible.

-- having gatherings outdoors where possible
+- Have gatherings outdoors where possible.

 It’s important to be a hand-washing and personal hygiene role model.
 Your child is more likely to have good hygiene if you lead by example.